 - Make space.
 Let children play on their own.
 Be nearby, but not with them unless invited.
-As mentioned above, don’t interrupt or intervene--unless it’s a safety issue.
+As mentioned previously, don’t interrupt or intervene—unless it’s a safety issue.

 - Limit electronics.
 Electronics have their own place in play and learning, but allow for some time when children can interact only with their imaginations and other children.

 - Provide materials.
 Have blocks, cardboard boxes and tubes, cloth, and other simple materials that can be made into new things.